Professional Mediation Services Done Right!

 A Service-Connected Disabled Veteran Owned Business

 Keith P. Long, MBA, MS, is a retired senior executive from the Department of Homeland Security.
 He holds an MBA from Saint Martin’s University and a Master of Science degree in International Relations from Troy State University.
 Keith is a retired U.S. Army Green Beret Lieutenant Colonel and a graduate of the US Army Command and General Staff College.
 Keith has decades of leadership experience in difficult situations and has the ability to handle any scenario presented to him in a calm and focused manner.
-He was recently elected to be a Member of the Board of Directors for the Florida Academy of Professional Mediators (FAPM)
+He previously served as a Member of the Board of Directors for the Florida Academy of Professional Mediators (FAPM)

 His wealth of experience and unique training ensure his ability to obtain positive results in any situation presented.
 His aptitude for handling seemingly unresolvable dispute situations led to him to pursue a career as a Mediator.